-Measurement Description Measurement Unit Interpretation measurement period.
-For the Summary descriptor, this measure reports the total number of MAC moves registered by the VPX instance across all its interfaces.
-NIC hangs Indicates the number of times the Network Interface Card (NIC) hanged.
-For the Summary descriptor, this measure reports the total number of times the interfaces of this NetScaler VPX instance hanged.
+Measurement Description Measurement Unit Interpretation received: packets that were received with errors by this NetScaler interface during the last measurement period. be zero.
+Error packets transmitted: Indicates the number of packets that were transmitted with errors by this NetScaler interface during the last measurement period.
+Number MAC moves registered: Indicates the number of MAC moves that were registered between ports during the last measurement period.
+Number NIC hangs: Indicates the number of times the Network Interface Card (NIC) hanged.
 Number Ideally, the value of this measure should be zero.
-A non-zero value is reported when the NetScaler detects an error on the transmission or reception path of the NIC.
-Stalls status Indicates the number of system detected stalls that occurred during transmission or reception of packets on this Network Interface Card during the last measurement period.
-For the Summary descriptor, this measure reports the total number of the VPX instance acrsystem detected stalls that occurred on the VPX instance across all its interfaces.
+A non-zero value is reported when the Netscale detects an error on the transmission or reception path of the NIC.
+Stalls status: Indicates the number of system detected stalls that occurred during transmission or reception of packets on this Network Interface Card during the last measurement period.
 Number When the status is not updated within 0.8 seconds by the NIC hardware, the NIC is said to be in a status stall state.
-Stalls received Indicates the number of system registered stalls that occurred during reception of packets on this NetScaler Interface.
+Stalls received: Indicates the number of system registered stalls that occurred during reception of packets on this NetScaler Interface.
 Number When the link is UP for more than 10 minutes and packets are transmitted, but no packets are received for 16 seconds, the NIC is said to be in a receive stall state.
-This commonly

-Measurement Description Measurement Unit Interpretation For the Summary descriptor, this measure reports the total number of system registered stalls that occurred on the VPX instance during reception across all its interfaces. occurs in lab environments when no packets, including spanning tree, are received on the wire.
-Stalls transmitted Indicates the number of system detected stalls that occurred during transmission of packets on this Network Interface Card.
-For the Summary descriptor, this measure reports the total number of system registered stalls that occurred on the VPX instance during packet transmission across all its interfaces.
+This commonly occurs in lab environments when no packets, including spanning tree, are

+Measurement Description Measurement Unit Interpretation received on the wire.
+Stalls transmitted: Indicates the number of system detected stalls that occurred during transmission of packets on this Network Interface Card.
 Number When a packet posted for transmission is not transmitted in 4 seconds, the NIC is said to be in a transmit stall state.
-Error disables Indicates the number of times this NetScaler Interface has been disabled.
-For the Summary descriptor, this measure reports the total number of times the network interfaces of the target VPX instance were disabled.
+Error disables: Indicates the number of times this NetScaler Interface has been disabled.
 Number Ideally, the value of this measure should be zero.
 The NetScaler interface would be disabled due to errors such as the stall in the transmission or reception of packets.
-Duplex mismatches Indicates the number of duplex mismatches that were detected on this NetScaler Interface.
+Duplex mismatches: Indicates the number of duplex mismatches that were detected on this NetScaler Interface.
 Number Ideally, the value of this measure should be zero.

-Measurement Description Measurement Unit Interpretation For the Summary descriptor, this measure reports the total number of duplex mismatches that were detected on the interfaces of the target VPX instance.
-Link re-initializations Indicates the number of times the network link has been re-initialized.
-For the Summary descriptor, this measure reports the total number of time network links were re-initialized on the target VPX instance across all its interfaces.
+Link re-initializations: Indicates the number of times the network link has been re-initialized.
 Number Ideally, the value of this measure should be zero.
-NIC muted Indicates the number of times this NetScaler interface was muted i.e., this NetScaler interface stopped transmitting or receiving the packets.
-For the Summary descriptor, this measure reports the total number of times the interfaces on the VPX instance were muted.
+NIC muted: Indicates the number of times this NetScaler interface was muted i.e., this NetScaler interface stopped transmitting or receiving the packets.
 Number Ideally, the value of this measure should be zero.
-The NetScalrer interface may be muted when there were too many dropped packets or when there were too many MAC moves on this NetScaler interface which would occur due to a suspected configuration issue.
-Input throughput Indicates the input throughput of this interface during the last measurement period.
-For the Summary descriptor, this measure reports the total input Mbps Compare the value of this measure across interfaces to know which interface has the lowest input throughput.
+The NetScaler interface may be muted when there were too many dropped packets or when there were too many MAC moves on this NetScaler interface which would occur due to a suspected configuration issue.
+Input throughput: Indicates the input throughput of this interface during the last measurement period.
+Mbps Compare the value of this measure across interfaces to know which interface has the lowest input throughput.